 The Coalition conducts a needs assessment and develops strategic recommendations to guide the workforce-related activities of the new federally-funded Mental Health Technology Transfer Center Network.

-The Coalition is scheduled to conduct additional Recruitment and Retention Learning Collaboratives in Ohio, Pennsylvania and Washington, DC.
+The Coalition conducts Recruitment and Retention Learning Collaboratives in Ohio, Washington, DC, and Pennsylvania with an added focus on community health centers.

-On behalf of the nationwide Mental Health Technology Transfer Center Network, the Coalition is completing a mixed methods review to identify best practices in conducting effective behavioral health Learning Collaboratives.
+On behalf of the nationwide Mental Health Technology Transfer Center Network, the Coalition completes a mixed-methods review to identify best practices in conducting effective behavioral health Learning Collaboratives.